Parks and Beaches

 Location: 1490 E Lakeshore Drive

 The gathering place.
 In the midst of all the busy attractions, the Great Lawn was designed to preserve a vast open green space overlooking the lake.
 It is surrounded by a recreation trail and shaded benches.
-It’s a great place for kids and families to toss a football or kick around a soccer ball.
-During the summer the site is home to concerts and events.
+It’s a great place for kids and

 - Recreation trail